tarikhajk/AndroidMovieApp/README.md

 # FLIX - Android Movie App
-#### Take-home project I completed in a week as part of a job interview.
+#### Taake-home project I completed in a week as part of a job interview.
 The application lays out tiles for movie details fetched from an [TMDb](https://www.themoviedb.org/?language=en-US) using an API key provided by the interviewing company.
 All calls to API and loading images are asynchronous.
 Movies are then stored offline in a NoSQL database and retrieved from cache when possible.

 ##### Features:
 - poster text scrolls when title is too long